CEO protection is unquestionably a priority that concerns the entire C-suite and organization involved. So let’s consider the many benefits of EP.

 In any case, the minute a CEO expresses their views — they become a target to those who take any disagreement against them.
 The threats and harassment that upper-level executives endure happen for a multitude of reasons.

 Many Companies Are Spending Big to Protect Their CEOs!

-As of late, many more fortune 500 companies are setting up executive protection programs and implementing quite solid security measures for their high-profile employees.
-Even if some CEOs are reluctant to accept these measures, there is no doubt they will benefit immensely from it.
+As of late, many more fortune 500 companies are setting up solid security programs and implementing necessary measures for the benefits of EP.
+Even if some CEOs are reluctant to accept these measures, there is no doubt they need them.

 In 2020, Amazon spent approximately 1.6 million dollars to protect CEO and founder Jeff Bezos.
 Simply put, anytime he is outside company headquarters.
 Snapchat paid just short of $900.000 in 2016 to protect CEO Evan Spiegel.
 A more modest expenditure (at least by Bezos’ and Spiegel’s standards) is the $460 000 Apple spent in 2019 on private security for chief executive Tim Cook.